ikaler/laravel-admin/README.md

-# Setup Laravel/PHP app as a Docker container
+# Setup secure (using SSL) Laravel/PHP app as a Docker container

 ## Setup LAMP environment using Docker
 Custom docker images for PHP/MySQL Applications